Welcome to today's edition of the Rush 24-7 podcast.

 It's not imminent yet.

-De Spiegel, the German magazine says betting headline, betting on U.S. life expectancy proves risky.
+De Spiegel, the German magazine, says betting, headline, betting on US life expectancy proves risky.

 Deutsche Bank and other financial institutions manage complex funds that buy up American life insurance policies and pay their premiums in return for their payouts.

-But angry German investors are finding that Americans aren't dying as quickly as expected, and that only the bankers are making the buck.
+But angry German investors are finding that Americans aren't dying as quickly as expected and that only the bankers are making the buck.

 You lousy Americans, why can't you even die?

-It's is there nothing is there nothing that goes right?
+Is there nothing that goes right?

-Gisbert Sabella and his wife invested 16,000 euros, about 23,000 into the fund.
+Gisbert Sobella and his wife invested 16,000 euros, about 23,000 into the fund.

 In 2007, they received a small dividend.